 If you attempt to play cards on another team's books you will receive an error message telling you to tap the "View My Team Books" button.

-6. My Hand.
+7. My Cards.
 Each player will ONLY see their own hand.

-Whenever you tap a card from your hand to select it, it will be slightly elevated as way of showing you which cards have been selected.
+Whenever you tap a card from your hand to select it, it will be slightly elevated to show you which cards have been selected.
 Those card(s) will then be used when you tap the discard pile or the table stacks (books).

 Also, after you have either drawn cards from the draw pile to your hand, or have added the top 7 discard pile cards to your hand, those cards will be shown in the selected mode (slightly elevated) so that you can easily see which cards have been added to your hand.